eduMFA/eduMFA/doc/installation/ubuntu.rst

 If you do not like the Apache2 webserver you could alternatively use the meta package ``edumfa-nginx``.

+.. warning:: When using a databases which utilizes InnoDB (like MariaDB or MySQL), make sure to use a version shipping the `innodb_snapshot_isolation` setting.
+Make sure this setting is set to ON, as otherwise rare circumstances might allow re-using of OTPs under race conditions.
+   # TODO is MySQL also affected?

 ------------

 Now you may proceed to :ref:`first_steps`.